yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Creating the install image
 Let's begin with the step that requires a Mac.
 * Download the High Sierra installer from the App Store.
 * Create a bootable image using a USB Drive: https://support.apple.com/en-us/HT201372 (Use a 8GB flash drive if possible, as the install image we create will be the same size as your flash drive.)
-  (Much quicker method: Use Disk Utility to create a blank sparse image file.
+A much quicker method is to use Disk Utility to create a blank sparse image file.
 Format it as HFS+.
-Then run the command to create the usb media on the sparse image.
-Once completed, use the `dd` command below.)
+Then create the boot media using the sparse image.
+Once completed, continue with the `dd` command below.
 * Now, convert the bootable USB Drive back into an `.img` file.
 Type `diskutil list` to find out the name of your flash drive, and replace `/dev/disk3` in the following command:
   ```
   sudo dd bs=1m if=/dev/disk3 of=~/Desktop/10.13.1.img